5.0 Oxygen equipment and supplies benefits list

 • GEN — Enrolled general medical supplies and equipment or pharmacy provider

-• OP — Oxygen Provider with required staff:
+• OP — Oxygen Provider with at least one of the required health care professionals on staff:

 • LPN/RPN — Licensed Practical Nurse/Registered Practical Nurse when within their scope of practice in their province/territory